ibnuda/fpmortals/manuscript/complete.md

 ### Apply

-`Apply` extends `Functor` by adding a method named `ap` which is similar to `map` in that it applies a function to values.
-However, with `ap`, the function is in the same context as the values.

 `Apply` memperpanjang `Functor` dengan menambahkan sebuah metoda dengan nama `ap` yang mirip dengan `map`, dalam batasan `ap` juga menerapkan